Protecting Human Health and the Environment

 Here is the entrance to the Site’s Community Resource Building, 2300 14th Avenue North in Columbus, MS.

-Here is the entrance to the Site’s Community Resource Building at 2300 14th Avenue North in Columbus, MS.
+Site’s Community Resource Building at 2300 14th Avenue North in Columbus, MS.

-The public can access Site documents in various places:
+The public can access Site documents at:

-• our Documents & Resources page;
+• Our Documents & Resources page

-• EPA’s website for the Kerr-McGee Chemical Corp — Superfund Site in Columbus;
+• EPA’s website for the Kerr-McGee Chemical Corp — Superfund Site in Columbus

 • the document repository at the Columbus-Lowndes Public Library, 314 7th Street North, in the Historical Room, Columbus; and